jeya-maria-jose/Medical-Transformer/README.md

 ### Acknowledgement:

 The dataloader code is inspired from <a href="https://github.com/cosmic-cortex/pytorch-UNet"> pytorch-UNet </a>.
 The axial attention code is developed from <a href="https://github.com/csrhddlam/axial-deeplab">axial-deeplab</a>.
+Thanks to ["Pavan"](https://analyticsindiamag.com/author/pavan-kandruanalyticsindiamag-com/) for the Google Colab guide.

 # Citation: